aksonov/react-native-router-flux/README.md

 ## Redux/Flux
 This component doesn't depend from any redux/flux library.
 It uses new React Native Navigation API and provide own reducer for its navigation state.
 You may provide own one if you need.

+## Custom nav bar for individual scene or even different state of scene (new feature):
+Your scene class could implement _static_ renderNavigationBar(props) method that could return different navbar depending from component props

 ## Switch (new feature)
 New feature for 3.x release is custom scene renderer that should be used together with tabs={true} property.
 It allows to select `tab` scene to show depending from app state.